vagmcs/Optimus/README.md

   * Quadratic constraint quadratic programming (QCQP)
   * Mixed integer programming (MIP)
 3. Available solvers:
-  * Open source [lp_solve](http://sourceforge.net/projects/lpsolve/) can be used for LP and MIP
+  * Open source [lpsolve](http://sourceforge.net/projects/lpsolve/) can be used for LP and MIP
-  * Open source [ojalgo](http://ojalgo.org/) can be used for LP, QP and MIP
+  * Open source [ojAlgo](http://ojalgo.org/) can be used for LP, QP and MIP
   * Proprietary solver [Gurobi](http://www.gurobi.com/) can be used for efficiently solving LP, QP, QCQP and MIP

 ## Reference in Scientific Publications
-Please use the following BibTex entry when you cite Optimus in your papers:
+Please use the following BibTeX entry when you cite Optimus in your papers:
 ```
 @misc{Optimus,
       author = {Evangelos Michelioudakis},